Usbac/wolff/README.md

 > **Note:** This repository only contains the core code of the Wolff framework.
 If you want to build a new Wolff project, visit the main [Wolff repository](https://github.com/usbac/wolff).

-Wolff is a ridiculously small and lightweight PHP framework with useful functions and utilities like a route, template, extensions and language system.
+Wolff is a ridiculously small and lightweight PHP framework with useful functions and utilities like a route, template, middleware and language system.

 It is intended for those who want to build light websites without having to do everything from scratch or using too large/complicated frameworks.